SapientSapiens/ml-zoomcamp-2024/README.md

-# ml-zoomcamp-homework
+**ml-zoomcamp-homework**
-# this is a repository for submission of assignments & projects for the ML-Zoomcamp 2024
+>This is a repository for submission of assignments, notes & projects for the ML-Zoomcamp 2024